iZeaoGamer/RandomNick/README.md

 # RandomNick plugin 1.0

 ## How to use?
-/nick op(Nick yourself with a Random Nick!)
+/nick on (Nick yourself with a Random Nick!)

 /nick off (Deactivate your nick)